moe-ad/zizmor-action/README.md

 [Advanced Security] functionality.
 If set to `false`, `zizmor-action` will not upload results to Advanced Security, and will instead print them to the console.

+### `generate-summary`

+*Default*: `false`

+`generate-summary` controls whether nicely formatted summary table, showing the number of security issues per workflow file, should be added to the output logs.

 ## Permissions